-One of the more complex real estate matters that we at the Rowe Law Firm handle are servitudes.
+One of the more complex real estate matters that we at the Rowe & Manning Law Firm LLC handle are servitudes.
 In Louisiana, a servitude is much like an easement, and is defined as a burden or charge resting upon one property that is for the benefit of another property.
 Our firm is able to review the situation and advise on how to proceed.
 It is important to obtain as much information about servitudes as you can before making home improvements, such as building a swimming pool.

 Louisiana law specifies two different types of servitudes: a predial servitude and a personal servitude.